 You may need to apply to the Overseas Investment Office (OIO) for consent if you are an overseas person, or an associate of an overseas person, and you wish to acquire:

-- sensitive land or an interest in sensitive land (eg. by buying shares in a company that owns sensitive land), or
+- sensitive land (not including residential land) or an interest in sensitive land (eg. by buying shares in a company that owns sensitive land), or

 - business assets worth more than $100 million, or

 - fishing quota or an interest in fishing quota.

 You are an overseas person if you are neither a New Zealand citizen, nor ordinarily resident in New Zealand.
 A company, a partnership, a joint venture or a trust can also be an overseas person.
 You will also require consent if you are an associate of an overseas person.
 You will require expert legal advice to know whether you or the entity that is going to acquire the sensitive assets is an overseas person or an associate of an overseas person.

 Associates under the Overseas Investment Act

 An overseas person cannot have a New Zealander buy land on their behalf in order to avoid the new rules.
 See Associate Provisions for more information.

 Land will be sensitive if it comes within the types of land and area thresholds detailed in Part 1 of Schedule 1 of the Overseas Investment Act 2005.
 While determining whether land is sensitive can sometimes be straightforward, often significant legal and land expertise is required, particularly if there are nearby waterways.